rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 This is a long post, probably the longest I have ever written.
 It will cover a lot of topics.
 _(I am sorry about any misprints.
 It seems I have goblins in my laptop that toy with me, remove or change words.
-Proofreading this beast of a post is a Sisyphean task.)_
+Proofreading this beast of a post appears to be a Sisyphean task.)_
 You should make yourself a large coffee
 ... or better yet pickup a water bottle to stay hydrated.